EdDataScienceEES/tutorial-Abigail-Louise/index.md

 Now, let's interpret our ANOVA table results!

-Each column will have a value for the model and the residuals.
+Each column will have a value for the __model__ and the __residuals__.
 The residuals are the differences between the observed values and the values predicted by the model.

 __What each column means:__
 - The degrees of freedom (`Df`): For the model, this represents the number of parameters estimated in the model excluding the intercept (number of groups - 1).
 For the residuals, this represents the remaining unexplained variation (total number of observations - number of groups).
-- The sum of the squares (`Sum Sq): For the model
+- The sum of the squares (`Sum Sq`): For the model, this measures the variation due to the explanatory variable.
+For the residuals, this represents the variation in the response variable that cannot be explained by the model.
+- The mean squares (`Mean Sq`) - For the model, this is the sum of the squares for the model divided by the degrees of freedom which is the average variation explained by the model.
+For the residuals, this is the sum of squares for the residuals divided by its degrees of freedom which is the average unexplained variation.

+- The F-statistic (`F value`) - This is the ratio of the mean square of the model to the mean square of the residuals.
+It tests whether the variability explained by the model is significantly greater than the residual error.
+If the F-value is large, it suggests that at least one group mean is significantly different from the others.

+- The p-value (`Pr(>F)`) - This is the p-value associated with the F-statistic.
+It is a probability value of how likely it is that your data would have occurred by random chance.
+The smaller the p-value, the less likely the results occurred at random.
+You compare the p-value to your significance level and if your p-value is lower, it suggests there is an effect/difference in your data.

 Our significance level for this tutorial is 0.05.
 Why?